Canonical decompositions for Poincar\'e duality pairs: Enclosing properties of Annulus-Torus Decompositions

 1) If $Y$ is isolated in $\mathcal{F}$, then part 4) of Proposition \ref{annuligenerate} implies that $Y\ $is dual to an annulus.
 Now part 1) of Lemma \ref{XcrossesYimpliesitcrossesY'strongly} implies that $X$ crosses $Y$ strongly.
 Thus $e(H,H\cap K)\geq2$, so that $H\cap K$ must be $VPCn$, and so of finite index in $K$.
 Now Lemma 13.1 of \cite{SS2} shows that, by replacing $H$ and $K$ by subgroups of finite index, we can suppose that $K\ $is a subgroup of $H$ and is normal in $H$ with infinite cyclic quotient.
 Let $h$ be an element of $H-K$.
 As $K$ is normal in $H$, the translate $hY$ of $Y$ is also $K$--almost invariant.
 As $Y$ is assumed to be isolated in $\mathcal{F}$, no translate $h^{n}Y$ of $Y$ can cross $Y$.
 As in the proof of Lemma \ref{XcrossesYandX'impliesX'crossesY'}, by replacing $h$ by a suitable power if needed, we can suppose that $Y\subset hY$.
 Also as in that proof, $Y$ cannot be equivalent to $hY$.
 Now it follows that $Y$ crosses the nontrivial $K$--almost invariant set $hY^{\ast}\cup h^{-1}Y$, so that $Y$ cannot be isolated.
 This contradiction completes the proof of part 1).

 2) If $X$ crosses $Y$ weakly, part 2) of Lemma \ref{XcrossesYimpliesitcrossesY'strongly} shows that there is a $K^{\prime} $--almost invariant set $Y^{\prime}$ such that $K^{\prime}$ is commensurable with $K$, and $Y^{\prime}$ is dual to an annulus.
 It also shows that $X$ crosses $Y^{\prime}$ strongly and hence that $H$ commensurises $K^{\prime}$.
 In particular $K^{\prime}$, and hence $K$, has large commensuriser.
 Now Proposition 8.6 of \cite{SS2} shows that all nontrivial almost invariant subsets of $G$ over subgroups commensurable with $K$ belong to a single CCC apart from a finite number which are isolated.
-(Note that this proposition as stated only applies to the case when $K$ is $VPC1$, but essentially the same proof works in general.)
+(Note that this proposition as stated only applies to the case when $K$ is $VPC1$, but essentially the same proof works in general.
+This is discussed in section 14 of \cite{GSS}.)
 As $X$ crosses $Y$ and $Y^{\prime}$, part 1) tells us that $Y$ and $Y^{\prime}$ cannot be isolated, so it follows that $Y$ and $Y^{\prime}$ belong to the same CCC $B$.

-Thus, by replacing $Y$ by $Y^{\prime }$ if needed, we can assume that $Y$ is dual to an annulus, so that $X$ crosses $Y$ strongly.
+It follows from the preceding paragraph that, by replacing $Y$ by $Y^{\prime}$ if needed, we can assume that $Y$ is dual to an annulus, so that $X$ crosses $Y$ strongly.

 As in part 1), we can further assume that $K\ $is a subgroup of $H$ and is normal in $H$ with infinite cyclic quotient.
-In particular, it follows that $H$ must preserve the CCC $B$, so that for every $g\in H$, we have $gY$ belongs to $B$.
-As no element of the CCC $A$ can cross any element of $B$, it follows that, for every $g\in H$, we have $U\leq gY^{(\ast)}$.
-Similarly, for every $g\in H$, we have $gY^{(\ast)}\leq W$.
+In particular, as $H$ commensurises $K$, it follows that $H$ must preserve the CCC $B$, so that for every $g\in H$, we have $gY$ belongs to $B$.
+As no element of the CCC $A$ can cross any element of $B$, it follows that, for every $g\in H$, we have $U\leq gY$ or $U\leq gY^{\ast}$.
+We will write $U\leq gY^{(\ast)}$ to indicate that one of these two inequalities holds.
+Similarly, for every $g\in H$, we have $gY^{(\ast)}\leq V$.
 By replacing $Y$ by its complement if needed, we can suppose that $U\leq Y$.